 Yes!
 Toulouse has come with me every term from the very beginning.
-I haven’t adopted any animals, but I have fostered 2 kittens, a puppy, and a litter of day-old-kittens.
+I haven’t adopted any animals, but I have fostered two kittens, a puppy, and a litter of day-old-kittens.

 Where did you attend undergrad before enrolling in St Georges, the Grenada vet school?
 What was your major?

 I attended the University of Georgia.
-Initially, my major was poultry science but I was one class off during my last semester that was only offered in the fall.
-My degree says Biological Sciences but poultry was my focal point.
+Initially, my major was poultry science, but I was one class off.
+Since it was my last semester and this one class was only available in the fall, I didn’t take it.
+My degree says Biological Sciences, but poultry was my focal point.
 I finished in 3 years.

 What is one textbook that you have used the most during your veterinary studies?

 I’ll be honest – I haven’t used many textbooks, so I don’t want to make something up.
 But one course that I have referred back to the material more than any other class is physiology.